martvanrijthoven/pyamlo/docs/index.md

 # PYAMLO Documentation

+!!! warning "Development Status"
+    PYAMLO is currently in development.
+The API is not stable and may change without notice.

 Welcome to the official documentation for **PYAMLO**.

 PYAMLO is a  YAML configuration loader for Python, designed for advanced configuration scenarios.
 It supports file inclusion, deep merging, environment variable injection, variable interpolation, and direct object instantiation.